Ancient Naval Artillery: Catapults and Beyond

 The Shift to Global Naval Dominance

 By the 17th century, the naval artillery revolution was complete.
 Ships of the line carried over 100 cannons arranged in three decks, and naval battles were decided by weight of metal rather than courage of boarders.
 The Age of Exploration and European colonization would have been impossible without the firepower of these warships, which could dominate local fleets and coastal defenses.
 The evolution from catapults to cannons was not just a technological change—it enabled the rise of global empires, reshaped trade routes, and established the strategic principles that underpin modern naval doctrine.
+The influence extended to coastal fortifications, which evolved from simple walls to star-shaped trace italienne forts designed to resist cannon fire.
+Naval architecture became a science, with treatises on ship design and gunnery proliferation.

 Conclusion

 The journey from simple catapults to the mighty cannons of medieval ships reflects centuries of ingenuity, trial, and adaptation.
 Each step—whether the invention of the trebuchet, the perfection of gunpowder, or the design of the galleon’s gunports—represented a solution to the persistent challenge of projecting force at sea.
 This evolution turned warships into the most complex and powerful machines of their age and laid the foundation for the naval dominance that would reshape the world.
 Understanding this history reminds us that innovation in warfare is rarely sudden; it is the cumulative result of countless refinements, each building on the last.
+The lessons learned from balancing weight, recoil, stability, and firepower continue to inform modern naval engineering and strategy.